Wyntuition/jekyll-now/todo/03-work-project.md

     ThisPlaceIsCrazyxxx!

-    - info about auditing and reporting -- VQ?
-What SAVE data needed to mod?

 ## ASAP

-- case status test, #'s ,etc
-- resource use in jenkins, locks?
 - STORY
     - before/after, to compare perf of scripts
     - create schema, if not exist (on master nonprod, feature branches)